gdiegel/writing-public/automated_acceptance_testing.md

 ## Atomicity
 Acceptance tests MUST be atomic in that they are self-contained (meaning they provide their own configuration and do their own setup when run in isolation) and MUST be able run independently from each other.
 They MUST be free from side-effects and idempotent, i.e. running the same test multiple times MUST not change the outcome when compared to the first run.
 There MUST not be a pre-determined order to run the tests in, use setup methods for creating conditions for the tests to run under.
 In addition to that, they SHOULD be able to run in parallel without creating or failing because of race conditions.
 This means that ideally each test uses unique test data over the dimensions time and space, i.e. ephemeral test data that is dynamically created and destroyed after the test suite has finished.

-## Information and value
+## Information content
 The duration of the acceptance test suite SHOULD be kept reasonably short to provide fast feedback about the system under test.
 Use of parallelization whenever possible is strongly advised.
 One requirement for maximum parallelization is atomicity of tests, of course.
 Acceptance tests SHOULD provide fast and reliable feedback whenever an error occurs and SHOULD also provide the necessary information to identify the source of the error as a quickly as possible.
 Flaky tests (Toggling, flipping or otherwise unreliable tests) provide no value to an agile development team.
-Even worse, they decrease confidence in the acceptance test suite and MUST be eliminated promptly.
-Use retry mechanics in your tests if possible!
-If a test is still flaky, throw it into the trash.
+Worse even, they decrease confidence in the acceptance test suite and MUST be eliminated promptly.
+A solid test setup and retry mechanics are good ways to make a test suite more robust.
+If a single test continues to be flaky, throw it into the trash.
 Acceptance tests SHOULD always be kept green.
 Run them at least nightly and fix any failures immediately.
+Remember: A solid acceptance test suite gives confidence in your software and carries inherent value.

 [1]: https://tools.ietf.org/html/rfc2119
 [2]: https://www.istqb.org/